y-arjun-y/arjunyadav/pages-md/projects.md

 #### Summary

-I cold-emailed [Hamish](https://www.linkedin.com/in/hamish-h-572b45123/) claiming that I could improve the styling of his website, he took me up on that offer and I worked on the improving the front-end of Effective Altruism Data EA Forum posts ([1](https://forum.effectivealtruism.org/posts/CQaNyJfsRFZhseiLZ/effectivealtruismdata-com-a-website-for-aggregating-and), [2](https://forum.effectivealtruism.org/posts/c5f9bL8f3YenLmqSc/new-data-visualisations-of-the-ea-forum))
+I cold-emailed [Hamish](https://www.linkedin.com/in/hamish-h-572b45123/) claiming that I could improve the styling of his website, he took me up on that offer and I worked on the improving the front-end.

+Eventually, I found out (somehow, can't seem to exactly remember) that Legal Priorities Project (now called the Institute of Law & AI) needed help with data visualisations for one of their papers, "Protecting Future Generations", we both helped them out, though Hamish did try to stifle my payment.

+The project died out after that, the last thing I remember was emailing him about a flashcard feature I implemented.
+Any who, here are two EA Forum posts about Effective Altruism Data ([1](https://forum.effectivealtruism.org/posts/CQaNyJfsRFZhseiLZ/effectivealtruismdata-com-a-website-for-aggregating-and), [2](https://forum.effectivealtruism.org/posts/c5f9bL8f3YenLmqSc/new-data-visualisations-of-the-ea-forum))

 <hr />

-## <span id="bettermailto">[bettermailto](https://bettermailto.com)</span>
+## <span id="bettermailto">[bettermailto](https://bettermailto.vercel.app)</span>

 <small>Oct 2021-Apr 2022</small>
 <small>Created an alternative to the [mailto attribute in HTML](https://css-tricks.com/snippets/html/mailto-links/).
 See the repository [here](https://github.com/bettermailto/bettermailto).</small>